tobbykuyinu/contentservice/README.md

 ### Invoking locally

+Before starting the server locally, ensure you have updated the `app.local.env` file with proper configuration for the environment variables.
 There are two ways to start the server locally:

 #### If you have npm and node (v >= 4.3) installed